tinfoilboy/CTML/README.md

 std::vector<Node*> matches = CTML::Document::QuerySelector(".one .two .three")
 ```

 The `matches` vector will only have one child, a pointer to the node for `div.three`.
-This method supports searching by any combination of element name, attribute name and value, class, and ID.
+This method supports searching by any combination of element name, attribute name and value (including using different attribute comparators, as can be found [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Attribute_selectors)), class, and ID.

-**Note:** This method currently only supports searching attributes as by checking equality.
-Any other CSS selector equivalency tests are not supported currently.

 ## License